aaronkw/humanbase-docs/docs/seek.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The weight of each dataset is calculated at the search time and uses the query genes.
-The rationale is to up-weight datasets where the query genes are co-expressed
+The rationale is to up-weight datasets where the query genes are coexpressed
 `[1] <http://bioinformatics.oxfordjournals.org/content/23/20/2692.short>`_.
 The
-more co-expressed they are in a dataset, the more relevance the dataset has, and the
+more coexpressed they are in a dataset, the more relevance the dataset has, and the
 higher the weight will be.

 A **cross-validation based algorithm** is being used to give robust dataset weights.
 This divides the query into several parts, chooses one part as a sub-query,
 then evaluates how well the dataset retrieves the remaining query parts.

-Frequently, the query genes are only **partially co-expressed** even in the
+Frequently, the query genes are only **partially coexpressed** even in the
 most informative datasets.
 As a result, the correlations between the
 non-coexpressed parts of the query can hurt the weight of dataset that is actually
-calculated from the co-expressed, informative part of the query.
+calculated from the coexpressed, informative part of the query.
 To solve this
 challenge, SEEK utilizes a rank-based procedure, inspired by **rank-biased precision**
 `[2] <http://dl.acm.org/citation.cfm?id=1416952>`_
 from information retrieval, to give